SoumyaSubhrajit/JavaScript-Notes/Unveiling the Evolution of JavaScript.md

 ## Chapter 6: Expanding Horizons - JavaScript Beyond the Browser

 JavaScript's journey extended beyond the confines of the browser, venturing into the realm of server-side programming with the advent of Node.js.
 This opened up new avenues for JavaScript's application, positioning it as a formidable force in full-stack development.
-Node.js enabled JavaScript to be used for building scalable and efficient server-side applications, making it a versatile language suitable for both front-end and back-end development..
+Node.js enabled JavaScript to be used for building scalable and efficient server-side applications, making it a versatile language suitable for both front-end and back-end development.

 ## Chapter 7: The Tapestry of Community